data-exp-lab/dxl-docs/source/mission_statement.rst

    those who develop it, and the best way to ensure we are guided is to be leading the charge in conducting scholarly inquiry for our own research goals.
+ * Sharing: Data, code and other digital research objects should be shared whenever possible, in ways that enable reuse and discovery.

 DXL and yt
 ----------